nicocavallo/kafka-twitter-word-count/README.md

 ...
 ```
 ### Start Producers and Consumers
-#### Go to the project you've just clone
+#### Go to the project you've just cloned

 ```
 > sbt 'runMain example.TwitterProducerExample'
 ```
-#### If you want to see what this class is producing, you can go to kafka's installation directory and run console client like this:
+#### If you want to see what this class is producing, you can go to kafka's installation directory and run console consumer like this:

 ```
 > bin/kafka-console-consumer.sh --zookeeper localhost:2181 --topic tweetTopic